Spiderly LogoSPIDERLY

 Change Theme Colors

-In the frontend project opened with Visual Studio Code, locate the src\assets\primeng-theme.ts file and edit the theme values, such as the primary.
+In the frontend project opened with Visual Studio Code, open the src\assets\primeng-theme.ts file and edit the theme values, such as the primary.

-For reference and advanced theming options, visit the PrimeNG Theming Guide.
+For more information and advanced dark theme options, visit the PrimeNG Dark Theme Guide.

-Displaying Time in Calendar Control on the Details Page
+Displaying Time in Calendar Control on Details Page

-1. In the frontend project opened with Visual Studio Code, open the src\app\pages\your-entity-name\your-entity-name-details.html file.
+In the frontend project opened with Visual Studio Code, open the src\app\pages\your-entity-name\your-entity-name-details.html file, locate the <your-entity-name-base-details> component, and add the following Angular input attribute:

 Switching to a Top Menu Layout